We may earn affiliate commissions for the recommended products. Learn more.

 Conclusion

-The “[Application] will damage your computer” malware warning is an effective way to protect MacBooks from outside dangers.
+The “[Application] will damage your computer” warning is an effective way to protect MacBooks from outside dangers.
 But that prevents installation of legitimate programs that either have not obtained an Apple signing certificate, were developed for older Mac versions, or come from unrecognized developers.

 FAQ